-The primary function of the Records Division is document retention, storage, destruction, and retrieval of both electronic and manual records.
+The primary function of the Records Division is document retention, storage, destruction and retrieval of electronic and manual records.
 The Records Division is also responsible for answering the main phones and staffing the reception area of the main lobby.

-Other services include requests for open records materials, processing and approval of reports to include accident reports, local records checks, RV and solicitor permits, and monthly statistical reports.
+Other services include requests for open records materials, processing and approval of reports, including accident reports, local records checks, RV and solicitor permits, and monthly statistical reports.

 The Records Division's hours of operation are Monday through Friday, 8 a.m. to 6 p.m.
-The division is located at the Frisco Police Department headquarters building in the main lobby on the first floor.
+The division is in the Frisco Police Department headquarters building in the main lobby on the first floor.

 Additional information regarding alarms and alarm permitting is also available by viewing the alarm permit fact sheet

 Block parties are events that include all residents in a community.
-Please complete the Block Party Registration form, the Event Coordinator Acknowledgment form, and provide a map with references as to where the block party will be held at least two weeks prior to the event.
+Please complete the Block Party Registration form, sign the event coordinator acknowledgement, and provide a map with references to where the block party will be held at least two weeks prior to the event.
 If you have any special requests (e.g. visits from McGruff, police or fire equipment, etc.), please note this on the registration form.
-Once your block party is approved, you may contact Public Works in order to pick-up cones for your event.
+Once your block party is approved, you may contact Public Works to pick up cones for your event.

 Driver’s Crash Reports (CR-2) are also available online.
-The CR-2, also called a “blue form,” can be completed by a driver of a vehicle involved in a crash that is not investigated by a law enforcement agency.
+The CR-2, also called a “blue form,” can be completed by a driver of a vehicle involved in a crash that is not investigated by a Frisco Police Department officer.
 Additionally, the blue form can only be used when there is no injury to any person involved in the crash and the value of damaged property is not in excess of $1,000.
+Many times an officer will be called to the scene of the accident but allow drivers to exchange information and advise them to complete this form.
 More information on the blue form’s use is located on the first page of the form.

 Local Records Check

 The Request for Local Records Check form must be returned in person and a valid driver’s license or other official photo ID is required.
 There is a $5 charge per request.
-The request will take between 3-5 business days to process.
+The request will take between three to five business days to process.

 Public Information Requests

-The Public Information Fact Sheet will provide you with more information and assist you with your Public Information Request.
-You may email your request form to PIR@FriscoTexas.gov.
+The Public Information Fact Sheet will provide you with more information.
+Click here to access the new Public Information Request online request system.

 City ordinance prohibits solicitation or distribution of handbills without first obtaining a written permit.
 Political and religious handbills do not require a permit.
 Knocking on the door and asking you to vote for a candidate or talking to you about religion is not soliciting.

-***Applications are only accepted between the hours of 8:00 am to 5:00 pm, Monday through Friday.***
+***Applications are only accepted from 8:00 am and 5:00 pm, Monday through Friday.***